-Net revenue decreased by \$2.5 million, due to the non-renewal of a licensing arrangement with a customer.
+Net revenue decreased by \$4.2 million during the six months ended June 30, 2024, due to the non-renewal of a licensing arrangement with a customer.
 The key performance indicators presented above are used by management to assess the playAWARDS segment's operating performance, however are not indicative revenue metrics.